celo-org/docs/docs/protocol/identity/odis.md

 The original API, targeted for phone number privacy, enforces a rate limit based on the actions, balance, and verification status or the user on the Celo blockchain.
 In order to measure the quota for a given requester, ODIS must check their on-chain account information.
 To prove ownership over their account, the POST request contains an Authorization header with the signed message body.
-When ODIS nodes receive the request, it authenticates the user by recovering the message signer from the header and comparing it to the value in the message body.
+When ODIS nodes receive the request, it authenticates the user by recovering the message signer from the header and comparing it to the value on the message body.

 ### Domains